-With so many things that we can spend our money on while needing to maintain a frugal lifestyle, at least in my family, I have discovered little things that can add up to make s huge difference, and one of these things are certain material goods that I never pay for whether it is because I can get them for free or because they are things that just aren’t wise from a financial standpoint.
+For this reason, I have discovered little things that can add up to make s huge difference.
+One of these things are certain material goods that I never pay for.
+This could be because I can get them for free or because they are things that just aren’t wise from a financial standpoint.

 (this post may contain affiliate links.
 If you make a purchase, I may receive a small commission at no cost to you)